amytang0/tldr-travel/README.md

 `data-link` is an optional field for if you want to provide a link to more information.

+`data-img` is also an optional field for if you want to add an image to the item.
+The attribute should be the _name.extension_ ("foo.jpg" for example).
+Place the image in the folder _guide/\<country name\>/\<city name\>_.
+The image should be about 300px by 300px (it'll be scaled down so don't worry about exact size, just better for load speeds).

 `data-name` is a semi-optional field.
 You must either have that or `data-latlng`.
 One or the other is used to provide the marker on the map for